-The impetus of having a codified constitution in a country lies in the notion of, among other things, defining and protecting fundamental rights of its citizens, limiting and checking the exercise of executive powers and requiring the state actors and institutions to act within their prescribed parameters.
+The impetus of having a codified constitution in a country lies in the notion of, among other things, defining and protecting the fundamental rights of its citizens.
+Limiting and checking the exercise of executive powers.
+And requiring the state actors and institutions to act within their prescribed parameters.

-After 26 years of its inception, political struggles and failure of two earlier constitutions, Pakistan succeeded once again in having a uniform code of its own back in 1973 called the constitution of the Islamic Republic of Pakistan.
-Despite facing numerous amendments, the code provides for a democratically elected and parliamentary form of government with establishment of a supreme court to deal with, among other things, arbitrary use of governmental powers and protection of fundamental rights protected under the code.
+After 26 years of its inception, political struggles and failure of two earlier constitutions, Pakistan succeeded once again in having a uniform code of its own back in 1973.
+It is the constitution of the Islamic Republic of Pakistan.
+Despite facing numerous amendments, the code provides for a democratically elected and parliamentary form of government.
+Along with establishment of a supreme court to deal with arbitrary use of governmental powers and protection of fundamental rights protected under the code.

-Those unbridled powers of the Supreme Court of interpreting and striking down legislation are often criticised by lawyers and politicians alike.
-Politicians of the country are of the view that Parliamentarians being elected representatives of the people should have a final say in matters of controversy, on the other hand judicial elite termed as guardians of the constitution claims to have an upper voice and thus responsibility to dispute resolving shifts from Parliament to Court – accountable body to an unaccountable one.
+Those unbridled powers of the Supreme Court of interpreting and striking down legislation often get criticism from lawyers and politicians.
+Politicians of the country are of the view that Parliamentarians are elective representatives of the people.
+And they should have the final say in matters of controversy.
+On the other hand judicial elite, termed as guardians of the constitution, claims to have an upper voice.
+And thus the responsibility to dispute resolution shifts from Parliament to Court.
+From an accountable body to an unaccountable one.

-Politicians believe they are accountable to Parliament through regular elections, parliamentary and judicial checks, judges on the other hand are appointed rather than elected and hence lack democratic legitimacy.
+Politicians believe they are accountable to Parliament through regular elections, and parliamentary and judicial checks.
+Judges on the other hand get appointments rather than elected and hence lack democratic legitimacy.

-Court’s are viewed as democracy’s referees and are required to show deference to parliament.
-However, Judges are seen as having an agenda of their own in cases aimed at holding govt to account, which not only undermines policies pursued by the elected govt and approved by parliament but also endangers democracy, effectiveness, and federalism.
+Court’s are democracy’s referees and need to show deference to parliament.
+However, Judges also have an agenda of their own in cases aimed at holding govt to account.
+This not only undermines policies pursued by the elected govt and approved by parliament.
+But also endangers democracy, effectiveness, and federalism.

 J.A.G Grifith in his book The political Constitutionalism 2008 opined that

-‘judges cannot be seen as politically neutral and they are not effective guardians of individual liberty’.
+‘judges cannot be politically neutral, and they are not effective guardians of individual liberty’.

 Adam Tomkins in his “Our Republican Constitution” 2005 p.3 says,

-No matter how democracy is defined judges can never hope to match the democratic legitimacy of elected politicians.
+No matter how democracy defines judges can never hope to match the democratic legitimacy of elected politicians.

-However, if there is a debate as to who has got the final word in case of controversy between the courts and the parliament there is no clear and straightforward answer.
-The courts operate on the premise that the constitution is the only supreme law of the land and no act of the parliament is superior to the constitution, thus anything coming into its way shall be struck down.
+However, if there is a debate over who has the final word in controversy between the courts and the parliament.
+There is no clear and straightforward answer.
+The courts operate on the premise that the Constitution is the only supreme law of the land.
+And no act of the parliament is superior to the constitution.
+Thus anything coming its way must strike down.

-Sometimes, judges are accused of interpreting laws according to their consciousness while ignoring the intentions of the parliament and objectives of the constitution.
+Sometimes, judges get accusation of interpreting laws according to their consciousness.
+While ignoring the intentions of the parliament and the objectives of the constitution.

-Parliamentarians on the other hand maintain that Parliament is supreme and it can change even the constitution itself by an amendment bill passed by two third majority and judges being appointed by the executive must show deference to Parliamentary supremacy, executive necessity, and democratic norms.
+Parliamentarians on the other hand maintain that Parliament is supreme.
+And it can change even the constitution itself by an amendment bill passed by two-third majority.
+And judges who get appointments by the executive must show deference to Parliamentary supremacy, executive necessity, and democratic norms.

 Same goes with the acts of Parliament, a bill passed by the parliament and assented by the President is law until it is repealed or amended by the Parliament itself or is challenged and altered by the Courts, thus, creating ambiguities towards the existence and applicability of laws.

-Parliament by its composition and procedures is well equipped to hold good inquiries and debates on proposed legislations which is vital for clear certain and prospective law making.
+Parliament by its composition and procedures is well equipped to hold good inquiries and debates on proposed legislation.
+Which is vital for clear certain and prospective law making.
 However, insufficient accountability of Parliamentarians, lack of participation of adult franchise in electoral processes, fairness of elections are few of the downfalls of Parliamentary law making processes.